Play to 37

 Why play this game?

 At a basic level, this game provides an opportunity for children to become more fluent in addition.
 In order to try to win, learners will need to think ahead and this element of strategy demands higher-order thinking.
-Stepping back to analyse the number of numbers used offers yet more challenge, and the chance to generalise in terms of addition of odd numbers.
+Stepping back to analyse different versions of the game offers yet more challenge, and the chance to generalise when it is better to start the game and when it is better to go second.

 Possible approach